Skip to main content

 British and Irish citizens

-This means you must be living in the UK, Republic of Ireland, Channel Islands or Isle of Man for the foreseeable future.
+This means you must plan to live in the UK, Republic of Ireland, Channel Islands or Isle of Man for the foreseeable future.

 Irish citizens have the right to live in the UK without restrictions.
 You do not need to apply to the EU settlement scheme to claim benefits.